 Given that there are quite a few luxury watches around now that owe a debt to the Oyster Perpetual – hi, Omega – it would be easy to dismiss the design as simply bordering on bland.
 However, that’s a bit like thinking Curb Your Enthusiasm looks a bit cliched now because its verité style has been pushed into the mainstream.

-The details that stood out then are still there now – the curved lines of the outer case hugging the round bezel, the slim lugs, the polished lines and brushed flat surfaces.
-The seconds sub dial may have gone, there are certainly more dial colour and indices options than there were in 1931 and the leather bracelet has been replaced with steel, but Wilsdorf would have no trouble recognising today’s Oyster Perpetual.
+The details that stood out then are still there now – the curved lines of the outer case hugging the round bezel, the slim lugs, the polished lines, and brushed flat surfaces.
+The seconds sub-dial may have gone, there are certainly more dial color and indices options than there were in 1931 and the leather bracelet has been replaced with steel, but Wilsdorf would have no trouble recognizing today’s Oyster Perpetual.

 How To Wear It

 Reviewing the 2015 release for Monochrome Watches, Brice Goulard said the “Rolex Oyster Perpetual sits right in the middle of two main types of watches.
 It’s neither a dress watch nor a sports watch.
 We like to call it a casual watch.
 It’s like a Levi’s 501.
 You can mix it with your ugliest grey hoodie or with a white shirt.
 The same goes for the Oyster Perpetual.
 You can wear it during weekends with a pair of sneakers or during the week with your suit and tie.”